legal resources necessary to hold negligent facilities accountable.

 During the observation, a Physical Therapy Aide “did not check with the nurse and entered [the resident’s] room without donning PPE.
 The Physical Therapy Aide spoke with [the resident] for four minutes before exiting.”
 The Aide stated that “she was unaware [that the resident] was in contact isolation and further stated she had not seen the sign on the doorpost.”

 Our abuse and mistreatment injury attorneys represent victims injured by neglect of the nursing staff.
-Our law firm working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
+Our network of attorneys working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement postpones making payments to our legal firm until after we have successfully resolved your case through a jury trial award or negotiated settlement.

 We offer each client a “No Win/No-Fee” Guarantee, meaning all fees are waived if we cannot obtain compensation to recover your damages.
 We can start on your case today to ensure you receive compensation for your damages.
 All information you share with our law offices will remain confidential.